-The 802.1X security mechanism can be enabled in this webpage as shown in Figure 2.123.
+The 802.1X security mechanism can be enabled in this webpage as shown in Figure 2.140.
 When the users check the Enabled box, the rest of the option fields will become active.
-The users then have to enter all the required fields to configure the 802.1X Setting which are the IP address of RADIUS server, the RADIUS server's port number, RADIUS server's accounting port number, NAS identifier, and shared key.
+The users then have to enter all the required fields to configure the 802.1X Setting which are the IP address of RADIUS server, the RADIUS server's port number, RADIUS server's accounting port number, NAS identifier, shared key and confirmed shared key.
+Additionally, the Forward 802.1x option can also be enabled in the last field.
 Summary of 802.1X Setting options are given in Table 2.46.
 After changing all the required fields, please click on the Update button.

-Figure 2.123 802.1X Setting Webpage
+Figure 2.140 802.1X Setting Webpage